imirzadeh/epsl-website/content/authors/marjan/_index.md

 ---
 Lab Alumni.

-Dr Marjan is a Machine Learning Engineer at ROMBOT, San Jose, CA.
+Marjan Nourollahi is a Machine Learning Engineer at ROMBOT, San Jose, CA.